Neutron

 First Archimedes Engine Hot Fire

-Archimedes to breathe fire at Rocket Lab’s Propulsion Test Complex within NASA Stennis Space Center.
+Archimedes to breathe fire at Rocket Lab’s Stennis Test Complex within NASA Stennis Space Center.

 Flight Mechanisms Test Program